Llewellyn500/portfolio-v4/README.md

 # Portfolio v4
 This is the forth iteration of my portfolio website.
 It is built with Next.js, React and Tailwind CSS.
-I took inspiration from [nuIIpointerexception](https://github.com/nuIIpointerexception/www.seekvisualartist.com)
+I took direct inspiration from [nuIIpointerexception](https://github.com/nuIIpointerexception/www.seekvisualartist.com), Basically copied him and added my own touch to it.

 <!--